 Not all related questions have been, nor can be, answered at this point, but progress in the field of critical thinking has been made.
 We invite others, including teachers, parents, administrators, students, employers, government officials, and researchers, to participate in and share in this challenging and important work–through research, development, practice, and leadership.

 Major topics addressed here are:

-For information about the developers of this web site see about.
+For more information about the developers of this web site see About Us.